veda07/express-project/README.md

               description
               buyer

+Project Flow

+Home screen will give you a login/ regisatration page While cycling through different product photots Once logged in re direct to the User show page - this will display the Users "Profile" with users products and purchases

+The user will have the option in his profile to "create" and upload a product to sell of his own.

+The Product will display in a form its name, price and description.

+The user will be able to click a button linked to the product to purchase it.

+Who does what

+Nick: products controller

+Shhadi: users controller

+Veda: login and registration

 BONUS:

-  - add a 'cart'
+add a 'cart'
-  - add a 3rd model for bidding
+add a 3rd model for bidding
-  - All items user has purchased/sold?
-  - will be able to view which user purchased this item
+All items user has purchased/sold? will be able to view which user purchased this item

+![wireframe] (../photos/IMG_0716.JPG)